diversario/eventcast/README.md

 TODO.
 See [default configuration values](lib/Eventcast.js) overridable in the constructor.

 ## API
-Eventcast is an instance of Event Emitter, therefore is support [Event Emitter API](http://nodejs.org/api/events.html).
+Eventcast is an instance of Event Emitter, therefore it supports [Event Emitter API](http://nodejs.org/api/events.html).
 Internally, `#emit` is the only method that is not real EE method but a wrapper for `events.EventEmitter.emit` that first sends out messages and then emits the event.

 ### Eventcast#emit(event, [arg1], [arg2], [...])
 Sends out event as `event` with supplied arguments. **Arguments must be serializable into JSON** because they're going to be sent over the network.